aysukoc/aysukoc.github.io/_pages/about.md

   - /about.html
 ---

+Introduction:
+------
+I am a Neuroscience MSc from Turkey, currently continuing my endeavors at JLU Gießen in Germany, as a research associate.

 Here you can find information about me, my academic studies, and my teaching.
+On the sidebar you can find my socials and academic links.
+Using the navigation bar, you can easily find my CV, recent posts, publications, and teaching material.

 Will add more content soon.

-Short introduction:
-------
-I am a Neuroscience MSc from Turkey, currently continuing my endeavors at JLU Gießen in Germany, as a research associate.
 If you notice any bugs/problems with this website, please email me at aysunurkoc@gmail.com.
 Thank you!